San Diego to Mexico

 Here are some quick tips that will help you have a better experience when visiting this city:

-1. Taking the San Diego Trolley is the easiest way
+1. Taking the San Diego Trolley is the easiest option

 Taking the San Diego Trolley is the easiest way to reach the Mexico border.
 You can catch the trolley from Downton San Diego to San Ysidro Transit Center from where you can walk to Tijuana via pedestrian crossing.